google/highwayhash/README.md

 ## CPU requirements

 SipTreeHash(13) requires an AVX2-capable CPU (e.g. Haswell).
 HighwayHash
-includes a dispatcher that chooses the best available (AVX2, SSE4.1, VSX or portable) implementation at runtime, as well as a directly callable function template that can only run on the CPU for which it was built.
+includes a dispatcher that chooses the implementation (AVX2, SSE4.1, VSX or portable)  at runtime, as well as a directly callable function template that can only run on the CPU for which it was built.
 SipHash(13) and ScalarSipTreeHash(13) have no particular CPU requirements.

+### AVX2 vs SSE4

+When both AVX2 and SSE4 are available, the decision whether to use AVX2 is non-obvious.
+AVX2 vectors are twice as wide, but require a higher power license (integer multiplications count as 'heavy' instructions) and can thus reduce the clock frequency of the core or entire socket(!) on Haswell systems.
+This partially explains the observed 1.25x (not 2x) speedup over SSE4.
+Moreover, it is inadvisable to only sporadically use AVX2 instructions because there is also a ~56K cycle warmup period during which AVX2 operations are slower, and Haswell can even stall during this period.
+Thus, we recommend avoiding AVX2 for infrequent hashing if the rest of the application is also not using AVX2.
+For any input larger than 1 MiB, it is probably worthwhile to enable AVX2.

+### SIMD implementations

 Our x86 implementations use custom vector classes with overloaded operators (e.g. `const V4x64U a = b + c`) for type-safety and improved readability vs.